drodil/gdrive_notes/README.md

 * Search from note content
 * Search from note tags
 * Ordering of notes
+* Opening URLs in browser mentioned in the note
 * Configuration of the tool
 * Backup/reload notes to and from Google Drive
 * CLI GUI